Welcome to Chapter 6 of our free email marketing course.

 Ideally, it differs from business-to-business.
 This is the hard truth that there is no particular type of lead generation.
 It varies as per the business requirements.

 For example, it can be a form when filled by the visitor, ebook downloaded, or even visiting the website, etc.

 The only purpose of lead generation is that the individual should have a real interest in your category of product or service.

-Generating a lead is very important part of any email campaign.
+Generating a lead is a very important part of any email campaign.

-Therefore, it’s a topmost role of any email marketer to create fledgling curiosity among the visitors (readers) and nurture it over time until it evolves into full-blown product interest or required action.
+Therefore, it’s the topmost role of any email marketer to create fledgling curiosity among the visitors (readers) and nurture it over time until it evolves into full-blown product interest or required action.

-The best approach is to follow the right email marketing strategy to generate the leads for your businesses.
+The best approach is to follow the right email marketing strategy to generate leads for your business.